brianlogsdon/theWall/README.md

 # The Wall
 A simple message board built with ReactJS.
+Anyone can read the messages and registered users are able to leave messages on the board.
 A demo can be seen by clicking [here](https://brianlogsdon.github.io/theWall/).
 The back end repository can be seen [here](https://github.com/brianlogsdon/theWall_API).